rostislav-matveev/FvwmPy/README.md

   processed.

-  There is no need to change masks before/after invoking this method, it works independently of the current values of masks.
+  There is no need to change masks before/after invoking this method, it works independently of the current values of masks and does not change them.

   This method works reliably independently of the state of the packet queue.
 Even if queue is not empty at the start of this call,